-- The key is in the ignition (Key Access) or if the RKE transmitter is in the vehicle (Keyless Access).
+- The key is in the ignition (Key Access) or if the key is in the vehicle (Keyless Access). - The hood is not closed.

-- The hood is not closed.
+38 Keys, Doors, and Windows

 - The hazard warning flashers are on.

 - The malfunction indicator lamp is on.

 - The engine coolant temperature is too high.

 - The oil pressure is low.

-44 Keys, Doors, and Windows
+- Two remote vehicle starts, or a single remote start with an extension, have already been used.

-- Two remote vehicle starts, or a single remote start with an extension, have already been used. - The vehicle is not in P (Park).
+- The vehicle is not in P (Park).